Monte McNair: Sacramento Kings

 On September 17, 2020, the Sacramento Kings announced the hire of McNair as the general manager and president of basketball operations.
-McNair hopes to bring stability to the organization.
 Owner Vivek Ranadivé said, "I am excited to bring his extensive experience and vision onboard to lead our basketball operations department."

 The Kings also interviewed Sachin Gupta (Timberwolves' EVP of basketball operations), Wes Wilcox (Hawks' former GM), and Calvin Booth (GM of the Nuggets) for the position.

 In October 2020, McNair hired three employees to his front office: former Hawks GM Wes Wilcox as assistant GM, former 76ers director of scouting Phil Jabour as VP of player personnel, and OKC Blue assistant GM Paul Johnson as director of basketball operations.
 The group will join Ken Catanella, who remains with the team as an assistant GM.

-One of the largest problems that McNair faced was filling the shooting guard position as Bogdan Bogdanovic was a free agent in the 2020 offseason.
-The Kings selected Tyrese Haliburton with the 12th pick in the 2020 NBA Draft.

-In the 2021 NBA Draft, McNair and the Kings showed they wanted to improve their defense after having a historically bad defensive year.
+One of the largest problems that McNair faced was filling the shooting guard position as Bogdan Bogdanović was a free agent in the 2020 offseason.
+The Kings selected Tyrese Haliburton with the 12th pick in the 2020 NBA draft.
+In the 2021 NBA draft, McNair and the Kings showed they wanted to improve their defense after having a historically bad defensive year.
 They showed this by drafting Davion Mitchell with the 9th overall pick.

+On January 24, 2023, McNair signed a multi–year contract extension with the Kings.
+On May 3, McNair was named the NBA Executive of the Year, after leading the Kings to a 48–34 record and their first playoff berth since the 2005–06 season.
+He also hired Mike Brown, the 2022–23 NBA Coach of the Year, the first person to win the award unanimously.

+On April 17, 2025, McNair and the Kings agreed to mutually part ways.

+Los Angeles Clippers

+On June 16, 2025, McNair was hired to serve as an advisor for the Los Angeles Clippers.